ButinVladimir/cyberiada/ROADMAP.md

 Specific orders require hacking to finish.
 Hacking requires filling specific scale within time limit while hacking program is active.
 After that, order will continue as usual.

-Hacking is unavailable initially, unlocking it requires finishing credibility milestone in specific city.
+Hacking is unavailable initially, unlocking it requires finishing respect milestone in specific city.
 Failing or cancelling hacking mission may trigger retaliation.

 # Content